cmd2 issues a configurable prompt before soliciting user input.

 all support these.

-- Used to display an important message to the user while they are at the prompt in between commands.
+Display an important message to the user while they are at a command line prompt.
 To the user it appears as if an alert message is printed above the prompt and their current input text and cursor location is left alone.

-- Updates the prompt while the user is still typing at it.
+Update the command line prompt while the user is still typing at it.
 This is good for alerting the user to system changes dynamically in between commands.
 For instance you could alter the color of the prompt to indicate a system status or increase a counter to report an event.
+If you do alter the actual text of the prompt, it is best to keep the prompt the same width as what’s on screen.
+Otherwise the user’s input text will be shifted and the update will not be seamless.

 cmd2 also provides a function to change the title of the terminal window.